iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 Step 4: Prediction: Making predictions about Y variable
 - put value of Xs and betaS and get Y value.
 - create 3 scenarios, how much to set price, how much to send on ad and promotions, based on these scenarios we get Y that can help us decide.

+Step 5: Evaluate: Determine how accurate the model's predictions are.

 Results:
 95% time on Modeling, 5% on rest steps.